The cost of hiring a marketing agency

 Current Resources

 The assets and resources you have in-house also affect costs.
-For instance, if you have a marketing department with graphic designers, you won’t need to use an agency for design work.
+For instance, if you have a marketing department with graphic designers, you most likely need to use an agency for design work.
 If you have no current marketing staff, you’ll need more help to get your campaigns up and running.
-The more you know about your in-house capabilities, the quicker an agency can tailor an advertising plan that suits your needs.
+The more you know about your in-house capabilities, the quicker a marketing agency can tailor an advertising plan that suits your needs.

 We’ve listed a lot of factors that impact pricing.
 This isn’t comprehensive and depends on the agency you’re working with.
 Don’t let this scare you!
-At the end of the day, your decision comes down to doing what’s best for your business.
+At the end of the day, your decision on whether hiring a marketing agency is worth it comes down to what’s best for your business.
 How much would hiring your own marketing team cost?
 How much time and effort would it take for you to start creating and tracking campaigns yourself?
 With an agency, you get an entire staff of advertising professionals along with the technology and programs they use.

 divider

-When should I reach out to an agency?
+When should I reach out to a marketing agency?

 Businesses know when it’s time to scale their marketing but aren’t sure how to grow effectively and efficiently.
 Is it time to reach out for help?
 Here are a few problems that may sound familiar to you: